Tiinusen/SjoboMod/README.md

 - [Unreal Script Documentation](https://beyondunrealwiki.github.io/)
 - [Some OK tutorials to get started](https://www.moddb.com/games/postal-2/tutorials)
 - [Postal 2 Modding on Postal Fandom](https://postal.fandom.com/wiki/POSTAL2_Modding)

+My thanks to the authors of the existing documentations/tutorials, elsewise this would have been a complete reverse engineering project and would have taken so much longer.

 ## Troubleshooting
 Here's a troubleshooting section that I expect to grow.